Maldives

 - Hard Rock Hotel Maldives — CROSSROADS Maldives, South Malé Atoll.
 Resort complex with multiple bars; expat‑friendly social scene.

 Alcohol is banned on local islands, legal only in resorts and liveaboards.
 Public drunkenness, PDA, and extramarital sex are punishable offenses outside resort zones.
+The age of sexual consent under Islamic law is effectively tied to marriage: all sex outside marriage is illegal, and while the national‑level child‑protection framework sets a sexual‑consent floor at 18, any under‑18 sex—even if consented—walks the edge of criminal and family‑dishonor risk.

 How Dating Tends to Work

 - Local islands: discreet by design; beach walks, café meetups, or introductions via trusted friends.
+Any intimacy must be private and, in practice, often linked to serious‑stage commitment or family‑aware planning.

 Do's & Don'ts for Intimacy